the-events-calendar/event-tickets/readme.txt

 = [4.2.1.1] 2016-06-28 =

-* Fix - Ensure translations load as expected with all supported versions of WordPress
+* Fix - Ensure translations load as expected with all supported versions of WordPress (thanks to @JacobALund for originally reporting this on .org forums)

 = [4.2.1] 2016-06-22 =